 COMPILED BY MEAGHAN MCGOLDRICK AND HEATHER J. CHIN

-Between Sunday, September 28 and Friday, October 3, the 68th Precinct received reports of four burglaries and one grand larceny.
+Between Monday, August 11 and Sunday, August 17, the 68th Precinct received reports of three burglaries and one robbery.
 The 68th Precinct serves Bay Ridge, Dyker Heights and Fort Hamilton.

-Between Tuesday, September 30 and Wednesday, October 1, the 62nd Precinct received reports of seven grand larcenies.
+Between Tuesday, August 12 and Monday, August 18, the 62nd Precinct received reports of three robberies, five burglaries, two felony assaults, 11 grand larcenies and two auto thefts.
 The 62nd Precinct serves Bensonhurst, Bath Beach and Gravesend.